arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 #### CSV Destination Bucket

-Another bucket needs to be created following a similar process used to create [Temporary bucket](#temporary-bucket).
-This bucket will be the **CSV destination bucket**, where all generated CSV files will be uploaded.
-Make sure this bucket is in the same AWS region where the stack will be created.
+A second bucket needs to be created following the same process as the [Temporary bucket](#temporary-bucket).
+This bucket will be the **CSV destination bucket**, where all generated CSV files will be stored.
+It is important to make sure this bucket is created in the same AWS region where the CloudFormation stack will be deployed.

+Navigate to the Amazon S3 service and select Create bucket.
+In the bucket creation interface, specify the bucket name and confirm that the correct AWS region is selected.

+Keep the recommended default settings for Object Ownership and Public Access to maintain security compliance.
+Once all settings are verified, proceed with the bucket creation.

 ![lambdas3binaries Bucket Setup (1)](assets/s3_bucket_csvdests3int_1.png)

+After the bucket has been successfully created, it will be listed among other existing buckets.
+Select the newly created CSV destination bucket to continue with additional configurations if necessary.

 ![lambdas3binaries Bucket Setup (2)](assets/s3_bucket_csvdests3int_2.png)

+Inside the CSV destination bucket, navigate to the **Objects** tab.
+Here, you can organize files by creating folders if needed.

+Click on the **Create folder** button and specify a name for the directory that will store the exported CSV files.

 ![lambdas3binaries Bucket Setup (3)](assets/s3_bucket_csvdests3int_3.png)

+When creating a folder, you will see options for server-side encryption to protect data at rest.
+By default, encryption settings are inherited from the bucket's global configuration.

+If needed, specify a custom encryption key before creating the folder.

 ![lambdas3binaries Bucket Setup (4)](assets/s3_bucket_csvdests3int_4.png)

+Once the folder is created, it will be displayed under the Objects tab of the CSV destination bucket.
+This ensures that all exported CSV files will be stored well-organized within the dedicated bucket.

 ![S3 Buckets](assets/s3_bucket_complete.png)

 ## Creating CloudFormation Stack

+To create the CloudFormation stack, navigate to the AWS CloudFormation service and select Create stack.
+This process involves specifying a template source.

 ![Stack Creation (1)](assets/cloud_stack_create_1.png)

+Choose the option to use an existing template and enter the Amazon S3 URL for the CloudFormation template.

 ![Stack Creation (2)](assets/cloud_stack_create_2.png)

-Note the following object URL for use in the stack creation process:
+The following **Object URL** is an example of how it looks for use in the stack creation process:

 ```bash
 https://arduino-s3-data-exporter-deployment.s3.amazonaws.com/deployment.yaml